John Dory

-John Dory, St Pierre or Peter's fish, refers to fish of the genus Zeus, especially Zeus faber, of widespread distribution.
+John Dory, St Pierre, or Peter's fish, refers to fish of the genus Zeus, especially Zeus faber, of widespread distribution.
 It is an edible demersal coastal marine fish with a laterally compressed olive-yellow body which has a large dark spot, and long spines on the dorsal fin.
 Its large eyes at the front of the head provide it with binocular vision and depth perception, which are important for predators.
-The John Dory's eye spot on the side of its body also confuses prey, which are scooped up in its big mouth.
+The John Dory's eye spot on the side of its body also confuses prey, which are scooped up in its large mouth.

 In New Zealand, Māori know it as kuparu, and on the East Coast of the North Island, they gave some to Captain James Cook on his first voyage to New Zealand in 1769.
 Several casks of them were pickled.

-Name

-Various, often doubtful explanations are given of the origin of the name.
-It may be an arbitrary or jocular variation of dory (from French dorée, gilded), or an allusion to John Dory, the hero of an old ballad.
-Others suggest that "John" derives from the French jaune, yellow.
-The novel An Antarctic Mystery by Jules Verne gives another account, which has some popularity but is probably fanciful: "The legendary etymology of this piscatorial designation is Janitore, the 'door-keeper,' in allusion to St. Peter, who brought a fish said to be of that species, to Jesus at his command."
-Other known names for the John Dory are the "St. Pierre", or "Peter's Fish", perhaps explaining why dories were often referred to as "Peter Boats", Saint Peter being the patron saint of fishermen.
-A related legend says that the dark spot on the fish's flank is St. Peter's thumbprint.
-In the north coast of Spain, it is known commonly as San Martiño.
+Evolution

+The John Dory belongs to an ancient lineage of fish known from fossils since the Late Cretaceous, with fossils of the genus Zeus being known as far back as the Oligocene.
+Formerly, fossils from the Oligocene of Poland and the Late Miocene of Italy & Algeria were attributed to this species, but more recent studies have now consider these to be their own species: Zeus jerzmanskae and Zeus primaevus.
+The only fossils known of Z. faber itself are from the Pleistocene of Italy.

+Etymology

+The name dory is attested from 1440, derived from the French dorée 'gilded', a French name for the fish.
+The addition of "John" appears in 1609, and probably comes from a 17th-century song about a sea captain, John Dory.
+Etymologies claiming it comes from the French jaune dorée (meaning "golden yellow") which sounds like 'John Dory' in English, or the Italian gianitore 'janitor' are now rejected.

+A legend says that the dark spot on the fish's flank is St. Peter's thumbprint.
+In the north coast of Spain, it is known commonly as San Martiño, or San Martín.
+The Māori-language name for the fish, kuparu, appears to be unique to New Zealand, as there are no cognates found in other Polynesian languages.

 Morphology

-The John Dory grows to a maximum size of 65 cm (2 ft) and 5 kg (12 lb) in weight.
+The John Dory grows to a maximum size of 65 cm and a maximum weight of 5 kg.
 It has 10 long spines on its dorsal fin and 4 spines on its anal fin.
 It has microscopic, sharp scales that run around the body.
 The fish is an olive green color with a silver white belly and has a dark spot on its side.
 Its eyes are near the top of its head.
 It has a flat, round body shape and is a poor swimmer.